 Sickness absence continues to be actively managed; the majority of the Council's 4th Tier Managers have undertaken both 'Absence Management' and 'Managing Mental Health' training (educating our line managers to feel confident and competent to have conversations with staff and signpost to specialist sources of support).

-Once the updated Absence Management procedures are agreed, an accompanying, comprehensive training programme will be delivered to those with supervisory/line management responsibilities to effectively embed the new procedures.
+The Council's Absence Management procedures have recently been reviewed and updated, and a comprehensive training programme is currently being delivered to those with supervisory/line management responsibilities to effectively embed the new procedures.

-The Council also continues to support its employees' general health and well-being, including: offering a fully funded Employee Assistance Programme (which offers a holistic approach as identified above), greater flexible working options, Corporate Gym Membership, flu vaccinations and access to an Occupational Health Specialist.
+Employees' general health and well-being is supported through, a fully funded Employee Assistance Programme (which offers a holistic approach as identified above), greater flexible working options, Corporate Gym Membership, flu vaccinations and access to an Occupational Health Specialist.